 Poker games ordinarily feature a forced bet, such as the Big Blind and Small Blind in Hold'em and Omaha or the Antes and Bring-In in Stud.
 These compelled bets cover the starting pot in any given hand of poker, which is the first incentive players have to win the hand.
 Action stemming from the subsequent rounds of betting further increases the size of the pot.

 Dealing Cards and Betting Rounds

-After any set of initial cards are dealt, players are customarily called upon to respond in turn, moving clockwise around the table.
+After any set of initial cards are dealt, players who know how to play poker are customarily called upon to respond in turn, moving clockwise around the table.
 Each player can usually take one of the following actions when it is their turn to respond:

 To check means to decline the opportunity to open the betting.
 Players can check only when there is no bet ongoing during the current round, and the act of checking passes the action clockwise to the next person available in the hand.
 If all active players check, the players who remain in the hand and the round is considered complete.